WorldAfterCapital/WorldAfterCapital/part-one/Needs.md

 The first set of individual needs comes from keeping our bodies powered, these include:

 Oxygen.
-Humans need on average about 550 liters (0.55 cubic meters) of pure oxygen per day {{"HSWOXY" | cite}}.
+Humans need on average about 550 liters (0.55 cubic meters) of oxygen per day {{"HSWOXY" | cite}}.
 The exact need of course varies with factors such as the size of our respective body and the degree of physical exertion.
 Our most common solution to this need is breathing air.

 Water.
 We need to drink on average between 2-3 liters of water per day to stay hydrated {{"MAYO" | cite}}.
 Again various factors such as body size, exertion and temperature will affect the exact need.

 Calories.
-To power our bodies we require anywhere from 1,600 to 3,000 calories per day, again depending on body size, activity level etc {{"USDHHS" | cite}}.
+To power our bodies we generally require between 1,500 and 3,000 calories per day, again depending on body size, activity level etc {{"USDHHS" | cite}}.
 We solve this need by consuming food.
 The best way to do this, however, is surprisingly controversial and poorly understood for such a basic need.
-In particular, the degree to which we have a need for fats versus carbohydrate intake.
+In particular, the mix between proteins, lipids and carbohydrates is subject to ongoing debate.

 Nutrients.
-The body cannot synthesize all the vitamins and minerals that it requires.
-Therefore some of them must be obtained directly as part of our nutrition.
+The body cannot synthesize all the materials it requires, including certain amino acids, vitamins and minerals.
+Therefore these must be obtained directly as part of our nutrition.
 This too is an area that is surprisingly poorly understood, meaning which nutrients exactly we really need to acquire externally seems unsettled.
 There is a wide range of food consumption strategies that seem to support the human body.

 Discharge.
 So this may be a bit gross but we also need to get things out of our bodies again, including expelling processed food, radiating heat and exhaling carbon dioxide.
 A lot of human progress has come from better strategies for solving our discharge needs, such as public sanitation.
 For fans of science fiction, like myself, dealing with the problems of discharge is an interesting limit on our ability to cloak ourselves.